ryanfowler/SwiftData/README.md

 ####Table Creation

+By default, SwiftData creates and uses a database called 'SwiftData.sqlite' in the 'Documents' folder of the application.

-A Table can be created using the convenience function:
+To create a Table in the database, you may use the convenience function:

 ```
-if let err = SD.createTable("Cities", withColumnNamesAndTypes: ["Name": .string, "Population": .int, "IsWarm": .bool, "FoundedIn": .date]) {
+if let err = SD.createTable("Cities", withColumnNamesAndTypes: ["Name": .StringVal, "Population": .IntVal, "IsWarm": .BoolVal, "FoundedIn": .DateVal]) {
     //there was an error during this function, handle it here
 } else {
     //no error, the table was created successfully